dripar-webkul/unopim-docs/src/0.2/introduction/index.md

 ## UnoPim: A Powerful Open-Source PIM Platform

 UnoPim is a leading open-source Product Information Management (PIM) platform built on the robust Laravel PHP framework, Vue.js for a dynamic user interface, and Tailwind CSS for a sleek, modern design.
 It offers a comprehensive set of tools and features to help businesses manage their product data efficiently across various channels.
-UnoPim is backed by a growing community of developers, with over 295 stars on [GitHub](https://github.com/unopim/unopim).
+UnoPim is backed by a growing community of developers on [GitHub](https://github.com/unopim/unopim).

 ## Key Features of UnoPim